RhodiumToad/pllua-ng/README.md

       pgtype(d)
         -- if d is a pg datum value, returns an object representing its type

       pgtype(d,n)
         -- if d is a datum, as above; if not, returns the object describing the type of argument N of the function, or the return type of the function if N==0

       pgtype['typename']
       pgtype.typename
       pgtype(nil, 'typename')
         -- parse 'typename' as an SQL type and return the object for it

+      pgtype.array.typename
+      pgtype.array['typename']
+        -- return the type for "typename[]" if it exists

 The object representing a type can then be called as a constructor for datum objects of that type: